IvanGMT

 About IvanGMT

 Well met!
-I’ve been GM-ing since 2019, running everything from one-shots to a three-year bi-weekly campaign.
-My style of storytelling tends to be gritty, character-driven fantasy with enough humor to bring out occasional laughs from folks.
-I draw inspiration from writers like Joe Abercrombie, George R. R. Martin & Robin Hobb.
-I'm also influenced by video games: The Witcher, Shadow of Colossus, etc. At my table, player freedom is at the core.
-I enjoy when players test the limits of my imagination and push the story in an unforeseen situation.
-I tend to return that favor, putting players in a situation where they have to improvise on the fly, which can be a daunting task.
-Yet individuals who enjoy that type of challenge tend to have a great time in my games.
-My goal is always to create a vivid theatre-of-the-mind experience where players can unleash their creativity and leave with unforgettable stories.
-I favour Theater-of-the-Mind style GM-ing because we want to mimic a real life table experience as closely as possible.
+I’ve been GM-ing since 2019, my storytelling style tends to be gritty, character-driven fantasy with enough humor to bring out the occasional laugh.
+I draw inspiration from writers like Joe Abercrombie, George R. R. Martin, and Tolkien.
+I’m also influenced by video games such as The Witcher, Shadow of the Colossus, and Heroes of Might & Magic.
+At my table, player freedom is at the core of the experience.
+I enjoy it when players test the limits of my imagination and push the story in unforeseen directions.
+I tend to return the favor by placing players in situations where they have to improvise on the fly, which can be both challenging and rewarding.
+If you enjoy that type of challenge, you’ll likely have a good time at my table.
+My goal is always to create a vivid theater-of-the-mind experience where players can unleash their creativity and leave with unforgettable stories.
+I favor theater-of-the-mind GM-ing because I want to mimic the feeling of a real-life table as closely as possible.

 At a glance